-This blog outlines how to strengthen your sustainability budget by aligning it with business value, leveraging supply chain transparency, and using data to make a compelling case.
+This blog outlines how to strengthen your sustainability budget by aligning it with business value, leveraging supply chain transparency, and using data to make a compelling case —ensuring that sustainability in the fashion industry remains a strategic priority, even in challenging times.

 In today’s economic environment, many fashion brands face increasing pressure to tighten budgets, streamline operations, and “do more with less.”
 Under these constraints, sustainability initiatives are often first on the chopping block, seen as non-essential or long-term luxuries.